 All students of the District have equal educational opportunities.
 Students have the right to be free from discrimination on the basis of race, color, national origin, citizenship status, ancestry, religion, sex, economic status, marital status, pregnancy, age, disability or military status in all decisions affecting admissions; membership in school sponsored organizations, clubs or activities; access to facilities; distribution of funds; academic evaluations or any other aspect of school-sponsored activities.
-Any limitations with regard to participation in a school-sponsored activity are based on evaluations or any other aspect of school-sponsored activities.
-Any limitations with regard to participation in a school-sponsored activity are based or criteria reasonably related to that specific activity.
+Any limitations with regard to participation in a school-sponsored activity are based on criteria reasonably related to that specific activity.